ec209/re-team-manual/source/documentation/observe-support.md

 - queries being run which are too resource intensive as they query over too many metrics or too long a time period
 - an increase in the number of metrics being scraped causing existing queries to be too resource intensive

-Queries can originate from a Grafana instance or be manually run by a user.
+Queries can originate from a Grafana instance, alerting or recording rules, or be manually run by a user.

 If this issue occurs please notify and discuss with the team.